camillefrancq/sml5202-final-francq/page3.md

 <hr>

 <h2>Verbs</h2>
 Are you ready to widen your French vocabulary with some common French verbs?
-The following exercice provides
+The following exercice provides an overview of verbs you might need while travelling around Belgium.
 <div class="row">
   <div class="column">
     <h3>Exercise 4</h3>